LionWeb-io/lionweb-integration-testing/README.md

    at LionWeb.WebSocket.WebSocketServer.StartServer(String ipAddress, Int32 port)
 ```

-If this happens, then just rerun the job: usually the job succeeds the next time.
+If this happens, then just rerun the job: usually(/often), the job succeeds the next time.
 *Why* this happens is unclear to us, as we do take pains to assign each C# WebSocket server its own, unique port number.
+(This is also the reason for the existence of *two* GitHub Actions.)

 ### JSON validation